Support

 OOF2

-By Stephen Langer1, R. Edwin García2, Andrew Reid1
+By Stephen Langer1; R. Edwin García2; Andrew Reid1

 1. NIST 2.
 Purdue University

-Object oriented finite element analysis tool
+Image based finite element analysis tool for material microstructures

 Launch Tool